guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 A Dockerfile is a text file that contains instructions needed to create an image, it can be created using any editor, from the console or terminal.

-Each Docker instruction on a Dockerfile creates a new layer in the image.
+Each docker instruction on a Dockerfile creates a new layer in the image.

 >[!example]
 >```dockerfile